pacificmist0900/cake-angular-app/README.md

 # Cake-application-angular

 This is an angular ui app backed by spring boot web ap which serves end points to manage cake resource.
+Cake-ui is the angular app and cake-service is the spring web app that exposes rest api's.

 ## End points

 Cake-service application has 5 end points and all are prefixed with /api.

--  Url '/api' and '/api/cakes' returns lits of cakes in HTML content (Served by CakeController.class)
+-  Url '/api' and '/api/cakes' returns lits of cakes.
+(Served by CakeController.class)
 - Post to '/api/cake' end point creates a new cake.
 (Served by CakeRestController.class) Input json to create cake is
   ```json